Q.When will you reopen.

 Q. What happens if I’m running late and I think I’m going to miss my departure time?

-A. Your guide will wait five minutes past the scheduled departure time - but keep in mind, if you are a party of four or less there are probably other guests scheduled for the same tour.
+A. Your guide will wait five minutes past the scheduled departure time.
 If you’re running late please contact us via email and we will relay this information to your guide.

 Q. Can I smoke on a tour?